1234kerby/First-repo/README.md

 # Vision
 My primary goal starting off as a rookie programmer is a bit bleak; I intially started off because I wanted to build an Algo trading program to Implement in my trading strategy and sort of "eat at as many pips" as I can, but then came the challenge of not knowing where to start (for me atleast) & having to start off @ the roots of coding to properly learn how build an algo, but along the line I got Interested in all the other (current) opportunities programming can bring & decided to dig deeper and not just think of coding @ a 2nd dimension money hungry level.
 Although I dont know what my future projects may be, I do plan to continue to broaden my understanding of programming & technology altogether & hopefully excel and shine @ the highest degree (No Debate).

-# My letter to the universe
+### My letter to the universe

+## My favorite book's
+- The executioner
+- The alchemist
+- The key to midnight

+## My favorite movie's
+- project almanac
+- project X
+- Echo